gumaerc-testorg/6.s096-january-iap-2013/content/pages/lectures-and-assignments/core-c-control-structures-variables-scope-and-uninitialized-memory.md

 ### Exercise 1

-Starting with an empty .c file, write a C program to calculate the first 100 [triangular numbers](http://en.wikipedia.org/wiki/Triangular_number) (0, 1, 3, 6, 10, 15, 21, …).
+Starting with an empty .c file, write a C program to calculate the first 100 {{% resource_link "af251192-9738-4054-b25e-5dc3a0ff0288" "triangular numbers" %}} (0, 1, 3, 6, 10, 15, 21, …).
 You may check back at previous example code and slides if you get stuck, but take this an opportunity to try to recall, from memory, the standard boilerplate code you'll be writing often when starting a new C program, like the proper `#include` statements to be able to print to the console.

 ### Exercise 2